DaCasBe/TwitchPy/docs/index.md

 **Args**:

-+ user_id (str): ID of the broadcaster from whose stream markers are returned
++ user_id (str, optional): ID of the broadcaster from whose stream markers are returned

-+ video_id (str): ID of the VOD/video whose stream markers are returned
++ video_id (str, optional): ID of the VOD/video whose stream markers are returned

 + first (int, optional): Number of values to be returned when getting videos by user or game ID
-                         Limit: 100
                          Default: 20

 **Raises**: